Home Our Hope

 Therefore Sabbath observance on Sunday continued into the Protestant church and remained, at least in North America, until roughly the 1970s.

 They were at an impasse until someone noted that the Protestants didn't really believe in Sola Scriptura.
 If they did, they would have stopped keeping the Sabbath on Sunday.
-Therefore the Protestants were just a revolution against the authority of the church.
-With that, the council hardened and it formalized all of its beliefs, completely without any reformation.
+Therefore the Protestants were just a revolt against the authority of the church.
+With that, the council hardened, and it formalized all of its beliefs, completely without any reformation.

-At the time of the Reformation every Christian observed the Sabbath.
+At the time of the Reformation, every Christian observed the Sabbath.
 They either observed it on Sunday or on Saturday.
 No one believed the 4th commandment didn't apply to Christians.
-There are now many theories about why Sabbath observance doesn't apply to Christians or only applies in novel ways.
+There are now many theories about why the Sabbath observance doesn't apply to Christians, or only applies in novel ways.
 These are all inventions that have come out of the Protestant church.
-To this day the RCC believes it has moved Sabbath observance to Sunday and I know a devout Catholic woman who will not work on Sunday or engage in commerce on that day.
+To this day the RCC believes it has moved Sabbath observance to Sunday, and I know a devout Catholic woman who will not work on Sunday or engage in commerce on that day.

 All The Theories